mateuszklimek/datametrics/README.md

 **How to support much larger of metrics?**

 From code perspective it should be easy to add new sources/metrics by either just updating `settings.py` or  adding new Celery tasks with different sources.
 If number of metrics we want to track is often changing, I think good idea would be to create relational database with those metrics and make it used by tasks so that deployment is not needed to add new metrics.
-Ideas, thouhts on how efficient it will be later.
+Ideas, thgouhts on how efficient it will be later.

 **What if you needed to sample them more frequently?**